AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 ## Overview

 Network graph is a mathematical structure (graph) to show relations between points.
 The graph visualizes how entities are interconnected with each other.
-Entities are displayed as nodes (points) and the relationship between them are displayed with lines (edges).
+Entities are displayed as nodes (points) and the relationship between them (edges) are displayed with lines.

 ## Modules